orthecreedence/pretend-event-loop/README.md

 Performance
 -----------
-It's mentioned in the code ove and over, but I think it's pertinent to mention it again. _Never, ever do any real processing in your passive threads_.
+It's mentioned in the code over and over, but I think it's pertinent to mention it again. _Never, ever do any real processing in your passive threads_.
 They are meant for running blocking operations only, and simple error handling if you need it.
 It's better to run a passive thread as close as possible to the place